 6.3 Step 2: Settings Production and Facility Scheduler

 In this step, we will configure parameters that apply to the whole of the PFS environment.
-To determine the appropriate holidays, you must specify in which country the current PFS project is set.
+To determine the appropriate holidays, the country in which the current PFS project is executed must be selected.